flutter/website/src/resources/platform-adaptations.md

 }
 ```

-Further detail about adapting alert dialogs is available in
+To learn more about adapting alert dialogs, check out
 [the GitHub discussion on dialog adaptations][alert-post].
 You can leave feedback or ask questions in the discussion.